If you practice Pilates you know that the reformer or any of the other Pilates apparatus acts as a ‘good friend.’

 Whenever you are standing, you want to connect to a TALL back posture.
 A tall back is when you –

-1. Respect the natural curves of your back.
+Respect the natural curves of your back.
 Lordotic curve in lumbar and cervical spine and kyphotic curve in thoracic spine.

-2. Connect to a neutral pelvis(aka – not tucked) When you pubic bone is level to your hip bones on the sagittal plane.
+Connect to a neutral pelvis(aka – not tucked) When your pubic bone is level to your hip bones on the sagittal plane.

-3. You stack your body!
+You stack your body!
 Where the center of your skull lines up to the center of your ribs, lines up to the center of your pelvis, lines up to the center of your knees and finally ankles.

 Posture is an action and never just ‘sits’.
 Meaning that, you need to be attentive and present to sustain a tall back posture:).
 Its takes steady presence, effort and sometimes some softening to find and maintain a well balanced posture.
-For me personally, I have a very flat back.
-Knowing this, I focus on lifting my low back in and up and also try to create more width and expansion in my mid thoracic spine by using my breath.
+For me personally, I have a very flat back and my head pushed forward and down for many reasons!!.
+Knowing this, I focus on lifting my low back in and up, I also try to create more width and expansion in my mid thoracic spine by using my breath, and I have learned over may years to pull my throat, skull back and up which has helped me not only achieve better alignment, but consequently allowed me to build better strength in my upper back and neck.

 *Most people (I observe) have super tight hip flexors (maybe from too much sitting or too much exercising and not enough stretching).
 Tight hip flexors will push their thigh bones forward in their hip sockets.
 If this is you, you’ll need to soften your knees, to draw the top of your shins forward to help you draw the top of your thighs back!
 Another common issue is rib flaring in the front body.
 To help with your ribs you need to consider expanding and breathing more into the back of your rib cage and use your exhales to connect the front ribs in and down toward the pelvis to expand the back ribs back and up.